-As well as tracking the location of containers of material, BellHawk tracks the transformation of materials.
+As well as tracking the location of containers of material, KnarrTek uses the BellHawk software to track the transformation of materials.
 This transformation can occur in a wide variety of manufacturing operations such as mixing, molding, machining, cutting, coating, and assembly.
 Transformation of materials can occur in warehouses where operations such as kitting, repacking, and labeling occur.
 It also occurs in repair, refurbishment, engineering, and construction operations.

 These transformation operations typically start with the consumption of containers of material with one part number and end up with the production of containers of material with another part number.
 Accurately tracking this transformation of materials is important for inventory control, job costing, and materials traceability.

 BellHawk tracks the flow of material into and out of operations using a work order, which can have a set of operations attached to it.
 This work order, and its barcoded work order traveler, is the same as is used for tracking when operations start and finish and the amount of labor used.

 BellHawk tracks materials consumed or processed on each work order step/operation and completed materials our from the final job step.
 It tracks Work-in-Process (WIP) material transfers between operations as well as containers of barcoded WIP that are awaiting processing.
 BellHawk can also track scrap materials and rework operations.

 When scanning materials into a work order operation, the BellHawk user scans a barcode on their badge followed by selecting or scanning the work order and step/operation.
 They then scan the license-plate tracking barcodes on each container of material being consumed and record the quantity consumed.
 This enables BellHawk to relieve the inventory of materials consumed.

 When scanning materials out of a work order operation, the BellHawk user scans their badge barcode, selects/scans the work order and step/operation, records the quantity produced, and then scans the tracking barcode on the containers/items produced as a result of the operation.